Complete Rarities: Warner Bros. 1988–2011: Track listing

-†Original release contained only the track "Rotary Eleven".
+† Original release only contained the track "Rotary Eleven".

+‡ Original release also included a live version of "Country Feedback" from the 2003 Wiesbaden, Germany concert featured on the Perfect Square DVD.

 Known issues

 As of the original release of this compilation on May 19, 2014, the following track mistakes (marked with [A], [B], [C], etc. on the list above) have been observed on all digital download platforms:

 A. Tracks 33 (slightly longer due to more audience noise) and 89 are the same live version of "Drive" from November 19, 1992.
 It can be found as a B-side on the "Strange Currencies" single and also on the Alternative NRG Greenpeace compilation.

 B. Tracks 81 and 93 are both the same demo version for "The Lifting".

 C. There is a previous mistake (uncorrected here) with track 87, a live version of "Turn You Inside-Out", which was reported in the entry for In Time: The Best of R.E.M.

 D. Track 94 (an acoustic live version of "The One I Love") is listed incorrectly.
 The correct venue is The Museum of Television and Radio on June 8, 2001.
 The same version can be found on the compilation In Time: The Best of R.E.M.
 The 2MMM Sydney version is different from both and can be found on Not Bad for No Tour.

 E. Tracks 100, 101, and 103–109 originated from a lossy source, even in the FLAC version of the release.